-This classification includes deposits held by the State Treasurer in the Long-Term Investment Fund (LTIF), as well as investments with trustees/custodians.
+This classification includes deposits held by the State Treasurer in the Bond Index Fund (BIF), as well as investments with trustees/custodians.
 Investments generally are reported at fair value, based on quoted market prices in active markets on a trade-date basis.
 Additional information regarding the fair value measurement of investments is provided in Note 3.
-The net increase (decrease) in the fair value of investments is recognized as a component of investment earnings.
+The net change in the value of investments is recognized as a component of investment earnings.
 Additional information regarding investments is provided in Note 2.